tataata/demos-bootstrap/assignment-cdn-grid/assignment-readme.md

 Use the HTML starter provided in the `starter-markup.html`.

-We still work only with Botstrap CSS only, the CSS overrides should not happen.
+We work with Botstrap CSS only, the CSS overrides would be exessive.

 ## References and other leads